Ordering and delivery

 Junk: The term ‘Junk’ is a registration term used by various state agencies in the United States.
 It may mean any one of the three definitions described above.
 Once one of these brands has been applied to a vehicle, it should never receive ‘Normal’ registration

-CARFAX Canada will search for liens in the Canadian province or territory you’re located in if the vehicle is currently registered there, and every other province and territory in Canada where the vehicle was registered or had its registration renewed within the past year.
+CARFAX Canada will search for liens in every province or territory in Canada so long as the vehicle is currently registered and/or has been registered in the past.

 Note that CARFAX Canada does not interpret or manipulate this data.
 If you have questions about the validity, status or enforceability of a lien that is reported by CARFAX Canada, we suggest you contact a lawyer or ask your local banker (or vehicle lender) to interpret the information.
 You may also contact the ‘Secured Party’ noted in the lien record for clarification.